shenxiangzhuang/mppt/docs/linter/index.md

         greeting(123)
         greeting(b"Alice")
         ```
-        By default, mypy will not type check dynamically typed functions.
+        By default, ty will not type check dynamically typed functions.
-        This means that with a few exceptions, mypy will not report any errors with regular unannotated Python.

     === "With type hint"